rehan-0601/InstagramClient/README.md

 * [1] Location of instagram photo is mentioned below the username [2] Added custom launcher icon for my app
+  [3] Implemented the View Holder pattern for better efficiency

 ## Video Walkthrough